BetaJester/pwropt/README.md

 ## List of Flags

 Currently the best source of flags is from the [spreadsheet](https://docs.google.com/spreadsheets/d/1Z82hdGryLYjyyD-t59o1PQKvZmJSPCnlzpx6ffjxWoo/edit?usp=sharing) used to generate the data.

+## Supported Compilers

+The [spreadsheet](https://docs.google.com/spreadsheets/d/1Z82hdGryLYjyyD-t59o1PQKvZmJSPCnlzpx6ffjxWoo/edit?usp=sharing) used to generate the data also lists compilers, but at the moment MSVC, Clang (and variants like AppleClang) and GCC are supported explicitly.
+There is still a *lot* of work to do building the database to run this at the quality I hope for.

 ## License